-We have invested £225 million in 37 projects to grow research capacity around the globe.
+We invested up to £225 million in 37 projects to grow research capacity around the globe.

-The aim is to strengthen and broaden skills and expertise to address specific challenges of developing regions and countries, and to generate long-lasting partnerships, ideas and knowledge.
+The aim was to strengthen and broaden skills and expertise to address specific challenges of developing regions and countries, and to generate long-lasting partnerships, ideas and knowledge.

-The programme involves 69 partner countries, and each collaboration is between institutions in developing countries and in the UK.
+The programme involved 69 partner countries, and each collaboration was between institutions in developing countries and in the UK.

 GCRF Collective Programme

-The Collective Programme is made up of over 140 projects across 18 funding opportunities.
-It is designed to enhance the overall impact across UKRI’s six strategic GCRF portfolios in:
+The GRCF Collective Programme was made up of over 140 projects across 18 funding opportunities.
+It was designed to enhance the overall impact across UKRI’s six strategic GCRF portfolios in: